Exploring Breast Changes During Pregnancy: The Second Trimester

-As we mentioned in our blog on breast changes in the 1st trimester, it is still really important to continue to check your breasts as you would do normally each month for lumps and unusual changes.
+As we mentioned in our blog on "Exploring Breast Changes During Pregnancy in the 1st Trimester", it is still important to continue to check your breasts as you would do each month for lumps and unusual changes.
 It is likely your breast will feel different now.

 For more information, check out the following video.